 Hi all!
 My name is Yasel and this is my Campus Woods Blog, where I record my experiences hiking through the trails.
 Most of my journals will have my favorite photo attached from the specific hike I'm writing about, all other photos will be in the general gallery, along with bird and/or plant ID screenshots.
-A little about me: I'm a senior double majoring in English and International Studies with a Minor in Spanish.
 I hope you all enjoy these reflections!

 Taken by yours truly

 Something unexpected and inspiring that I learned in this class is how a group of people interact with one another and nature when out exploring the woods together.
 I spoke to peers I may not have spoken to just because I was hiking behind them.
 Being able to share experiences with one another, such as finding the pawpaw fruit and successfully taking it down and sharing a taste.
 Coming upon a snake in such a peculiar place.
 Many of these moments and observations wouldn’t have occurred if I had hiked alone because I only have one set of eyes and ears.
 This is inspiring because I think we can make the greatest difference working together (as a species), diverse perspectives are key.